 - Voting Power: It has the right to vote for the corporate decisions concerned and limited to the company.

-- Partial Ownership of Firm: They owns part of the company proportional to the number of shares in the name of the holder.
+- Partial Ownership of Firm: They own part of the company proportional to the number of shares in the holder’s name.

-- Right to Transfer Ownership: It has the right to transfer his shares to any person or institution under certain conditions.
+- Right to Transfer Ownership: It has the right to transfer its shares to any person or institution under certain conditions.

-- Right to Receive Dividends: He/she has the right and entitled to receive the decided amount in the company’s AGM (Annual General body Meeting) as a dividend for the shares held by them.
+- Right to Receive Dividends: They are entitled to receive the decided amount, as shareholders dividends, in the company’s AGM (Annual General Body Meeting).
+The dividend is for the shares they own.

 - Right to Inspect Corporate Documents: Under the company’s activities, a firm is liable to report and file its financials.
-All are entitled to inspect any of these corporate documents on any occasion without any particular reason.
+Everyone inspects any of these corporate documents on any occasion without any particular reason.

-- Right to Sue Concerned for Wrongful Acts: They can file a lawsuit if he/she comes across any wrongful action by the company in terms of ethics, discrimination, fraud and etc.
+- Right to Sue Concerned for Wrongful Acts: They can file a lawsuit if they come across any wrongful action by the company.
+Wrongful action could be in terms of ethics, discrimination, fraud, etc.

-- They invest the money as capital in the company and expect returns when the company makes profits, so they are one of the important stakeholders of the company or corporation.
+- They invest the money as capital in the company and expect returns when the company makes profits, so they are one of the company’s or corporation’s important stakeholders.
 If a company liquidates, creditors are first in line to receive their debts.
 Next comes the bondholders who hold bonds of the company.
-Common shareholders are next and last in line to receive to have their debts paid in case of the company’s liquidation.
-As they are the most important stakeholder and participate in the management of the company.
+Common shareholders are next and last in line to have their debts paid in case of the company’s liquidation.
+They are the most important stakeholder and participate in the company’s management.

-- All Shareholder is no doubt the stakeholder’s, in fact, vital stakeholders of that particular company but the reverse is not true (vendors, customers, and employees are not shareholders)
+- All Shareholders are no doubt the stakeholders, in fact, vital stakeholders of that particular company.
+However, the reverse is not true (vendors, customers, and employees are not shareholders).

 - Stakeholders do not have voting rights.

-- Stakeholders do not get paid dividends whereas shareholders get paid for dividends as decided in the general body meetings.
+- Stakeholders don’t get dividends.
+Whereas shareholders get dividends as decided in the general body meetings.

-- Shareholders are last in line to receive liability when company files for bankruptcy where stakeholders receive their debt as per their rank in order (Employees, vendors, creditors and bonds holders)
+- Shareholders are last in line to receive liability when the company files for bankruptcy.
+Whereas stakeholders receive their debt as per their rank in order (Employees, vendors, creditors, and bonds holders)

-This has been a guide to what is Shareholder and its definition.
-Here we discuss types and rights of shareholders along with roles and importance.
+This has been a guide to Shareholder and its meaning.
+We explain its differences between stakeholders, their rights, role, types, importance & limitations.
 You may learn more about financing from the following articles –